Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 $T = \frac{kV + g}{gk}(1 - e^{-kT})$

 This is a transcendental equation and cannot be solved analytically.
 We can solve it numerically however.
-Two methods that will be discussed are the perturbation method, which we will use as a baseline, and the Euler method, which is what is implemented in the simulation.

 ### **Using The Euler Method To Solve The Transcendental Equation Numerically**